 Today, our sightline seems to never get off the horizontal, and never, seemingly, farther out front than perhaps tomorrow.
-It’s not so much our culturally encouraged short-sightedness that stymies us from perceiving and partaking of the Good, but rather it is the worldview lens through which we (and our teachers and “thought leaders”) have trained us to see that blinds us to virtually anything of real value.
+It’s not so much our culturally encouraged short-sightedness that stymies us from perceiving and partaking of the Good, but rather it is the worldview lens through which we (and our teachers and “thought leaders” who have trained us) see that blinds us to virtually anything of real value.
 Without an active perception of the Good, we have become expectation-less; timid (if not fearful); increasingly disconnected in any meaningful way from others, and addicted to diversions on screens and from chemicals to numb our anxieties and make the drab and colorless bearable.
 And certainly, the periods of isolation brought on by the pandemic only serve to accentuate our lack of the Good.

 There are a few signs that you may have become mired in this cultural pond scum: